harlyciousID/harlyciousID/README.md

 - 🔭 I am currently working in an IT company
 - 🌱 I’m currently learning LMS & IT Infrastructure
-- 😄 I'm Interested in IT Tech, Playing Music
+- 😄 I'm Interested in IT Tech & Playing Music

 <!--
 **harlyciousID/harlyciousID** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.